starwit-trainings/activemq-classic-tutorial/java-examples.md

 * Run example
 * Try to send a JSON message from admin console
 * Change producer to send a list of StudentResult, adapt listener to parse list.
+* Create a CSV file that holds a list of student results.
+Read from this list and send all entries.
+[Hint](https://github.com/starwit-trainings/java-basics/blob/main/03-library/commons/src/main/java/de/starwit/CSVExamples.java)
 * Look at StudentResult Java class - any thoughts, why example approach will not work well?

 ## Message Content: Send XML